The Income section is used to model various types of income, such as:

 However, since OnTrajectory deals in Today’s Dollars, you can enter 70k in your model, and we'll automatically account for the Inflation (based on the value in the central Inflation Rate field).

 NOTE: When setting an Income (or Expense) in the future, the amount will be inflated based on the central Inflation Rate up to the "Start Age" for the item.
 Thereafter the Growth Override value will be used.
+If you wish the override value to be used before the Start Age, open the item's properies (wrench icon) and select "Apply Growth Override before Start Age".

 Set your Effective Tax Rate on the Accounts & Taxes tab, which will be used for both income and gains tax, by default.
 See Modeling Accounts & Taxes for more information.